cfengine/documentation/reference/components/cf-agent.markdown

 ### intermittency

-**Deprecated**: Yes.
-This menu option policy does nothing and is kept for backward  compatibility.
+**Deprecated**: This attribute does nothing and is kept for backward
+compatibility.

 **Type**: [`boolean`][Promises#Promise_Attributes]